hdinkel/linuxcommandline/git_beginner/introduction.rst

 A repository is the history of all your project's commits.

-git Settings
+git settings
 ============

-setting your identity
+Setting your identity
 ---------------------

 Before we start, we should set the user name and e-mail address.